godror/godror/README.md

 with OUT parameters, or sending/retrieving PL/SQL array types - just give a `goracle.PlSQLArrays` Option within the parameters of `Exec`!

+The array size of the returned PL/SQL arrays can be set with `goracle.ArraySize(2000)`
+- the default is 1024.

 Connections are pooled by default (except `AS SYSOPER` or `AS SYSDBA`).

 ## Speed ##
 Correctness and simplicity is more important than speed, but the underlying ODPI-C library helps a lot with the lower levels, so the performance is not bad.

-Queries are prefetched (128 rows), but you can speed up INSERT/UPDATE/DELETE statements by providing all the subsequent parameters at once, by putting each param's subsequent elements in a separate slice:
+Queries are prefetched (256 rows by default, can be changed by adding a `goracle.FetchRowCount(1000)` argument to the call of Query), but you can speed up INSERT/UPDATE/DELETE statements by providing all the subsequent parameters at once, by putting each param's subsequent elements in a separate slice: